yv1es/visual-odometry-from-scratch/README.md

 ### Bootstrapping

+- **Purpose:**
-- **Purpose:** Initialize the pipeline by extracting an initial set of 3D landmarks.
+  Initialize the pipeline by extracting an initial set of 3D landmarks.

 - **Method:**
-  - **Keypoint Detection:** Initially, Shi-Tomasi corner detection is used.
+  - **Keypoint Detection:**
+    Shi-Tomasi corner detection is applied to the first frame.
-  - **Feature Matching:** Shi-Tomasi corners are tracked using the Kanade-Lucas-Tomasi (KLT) method.
+  - **Feature Matching:**
+    Detected corners are tracked using the Kanade-Lucas-Tomasi (KLT) method.
-  - **Robust Estimation:** The 8-point algorithm with RANSAC is used to estimate the fundamental matrix.
-Camera calibration then yields the essential matrix, which is decomposed into rotation and translation.
+  - **Robust Estimation:**
+    The 8-point algorithm with RANSAC estimates the fundamental matrix.
+With camera calibration, the essential matrix is computed and decomposed into rotation and translation.
+  - **Disambiguation:**
-  - **Disambiguation:** Among four possible solutions, the correct camera pose is selected by checking how many triangulated landmarks lie in front of both cameras.
+    Among four possible solutions, the correct camera pose is selected by verifying the number of triangulated landmarks lying in front of both cameras.
+  - **Output:**
-  - **Output:** An initial state consisting of keypoints, landmarks, camera pose, and empty candidate sets is created.
+    An initial state is created, including keypoints, landmarks, the initial camera pose, and empty candidate sets.

 ### Continuous Operation

+- **Purpose:**
-- **Purpose:** Update the pipeline frame by frame to track keypoints and triangulate new landmarks.
+  Update the pipeline frame by frame to track keypoints and triangulate new landmarks.

 - **Method:**
   - **Localization:**
+    - **Tracking:**
-    - **Tracking:** Use KLT to track keypoints from the previous frame.
+      KLT is used to track keypoints from the previous frame.
-    - **Pose Estimation:** Compute the camera pose using 2D–3D correspondences and P3P RANSAC.
+    - **Pose Estimation:**
+      The camera pose is computed using 2D–3D correspondences and P3P RANSAC.
   - **Landmark Triangulation:**
-    - Track candidate points and triangulate new landmarks when the angle between camera rays exceeds a threshold.
+    Candidate points are tracked and new landmarks are triangulated when the angle between camera rays exceeds a set threshold.
-    - **Efficiency:** Grouping candidates with the same initial detection frame allows joint triangulation.
+    *Efficiency Tip:* Candidates from the same initial detection frame are grouped for joint triangulation.
   - **Candidate Selection:**
+    - **Detection:**
-    - **Detection:** New candidates are detected using Shi-Tomasi corner detection.
+      New candidate points are detected using Shi-Tomasi.
+    - **Filtering:**
-    - **Filtering:** Candidates are added only if they are a minimum distance away from existing keypoints to avoid duplication.
+      Only candidates that are a minimum distance away from existing keypoints are added to avoid duplication.
+  - **Visualization:**
-  - **Visualization:** For development and evaluation, a 2D projection of the landmarks is rendered to provide real-time feedback, though it can be disabled for higher processing speeds.
+    A 2D projection of the landmarks and trajectory is rendered in real time (this can be disabled for faster processing during deployment).

 ---

 ## Running the Pipeline

 1. **Prepare the Dataset**
-   Download the datasets and extract them into the `data` folder:
+   Download and extract the datasets into the `data` folder:
    - [PARKING](https://rpg.ifi.uzh.ch/docs/teaching/2024/parking.zip)
    - [KITTI](https://rpg.ifi.uzh.ch/docs/teaching/2024/kitti05.zip)
    - [MALAGA](https://rpg.ifi.uzh.ch/docs/teaching/2024/malaga-urban-dataset-extract-07.zip)

-2. **Set up the Environment:**
+2. **Set Up the Environment:**
    - Install [Anaconda](https://www.anaconda.com/products/distribution).
-   - Create the environment:
+   - Create the environment by running:
      ```bash
      conda env create -f environment.yml --prefix ./vo-env
      ```